 Guides for Designers

-• Don’t use groups.
-Frames provide more functionality in controlling their child elements.
+• Do not use groups; frames provide more functionality in controlling their child elements

-• Make use of the version history in addition to branching as it provides a solid rollback should you run into issues, particularly collaborating with others.
+• Use version history in addition to branching, as it provides a solid rollback should issues arise, particularly when collaborating with others

 Example of using styles